 “If I let this gay pride parade go by without a letter to the editor, it’d be like condoning sin.”

-“It’d be like going without viciously judging and controlling others.”
+“Ignoring something that’s no business is just like going without viciously judging and controlling others.”

 “How do I respond graciously without condoning my sister’s sin?”

 “How can I possibly go without viciously judging and controlling my sister?”

 “Refusing to viciously judge and control others is a sin.”